 I went to Naples on holiday and had to wear my headphones for most of the time because all the city noise triggered my anxiety.
 I felt like I might have a panic attack, so I shut it all out so I could enjoy the city.
 I felt somehow weak or strange, that this was how I had to experience somewhere as fantastic and lively as Italy.
 I was slow to leave the house in the mornings, I found it hard to experience real joy.
 I’ve wanted to go to Italy since I was a kid.
 What happened?

 When I search for what’s wrong with me, there are too many things that kind of fit and don’t fit at the same time.
-Depression, anxiety, bipolar, BPD, CPTSD.
-I used to have hallucinations and I didn’t even realize at the time that’s what was happening, I knew that I heard voices and saw things that weren’t there.
-But it stopped.
-Was it just stress induced?
+I keep trying to diagnose myself and find something to hang my hat on, but the more I look the more nervous and confused I get.
+I used to see things that weren’t there, feel an “evil presence”, watch the room suddenly become less and less real, as if everything had become a movie set, made of cardboard – was it all just stress induced?
 It stopped when I moved away from him, away from them.
-I realised how much it affected me when I went to Edinburgh and saw all the same street names.
-It felt like home, like that version of “home” that everybody calls home, but that’s a place in name alone to me.
-That home is a house of pain, of disappointment.
+I don’t think I realised how bad it was.
 I only started seeing it when I saw other people’s reactions, when I tell people how I was treated.
-I told A. at a dinner the other night, just one tiny piece of the story, just one small thing, and she cried.
+I told A. just one tiny piece of the story at a dinner the other night, just one small thing, and she cried.
 What’s going to happen when I tell her all of it?
 I feel so alone.